CimeM/hacktravelju/README.md

 ### Technical implementation

+#### UI upgrades

+Our solution has minimal UI ugrades.
+They would only involve adding an option for aditional insurance withing the uprchasing and/or booking procedure.

+#### API upgrades

+Our solution changes some APIs, through which we push ML results.

 #### Machine learning and predicting time series data

 Python worker that uses prediction algorythm that uses time series data for creating a forcast in sales in flight popularity.